nuxt/codesandbox-nuxt/README.md

 # codesandbox-nuxt

-> Nuxt starter for CodeSandBox
+> Nuxt starter for CodeSandBox (used for https://template.nuxtjs.org)

 ## Build Setup